Simhyeon/gdmarp/docs/macro.md

 There are two ways to define variables in gdmarp.
 First is to define a macro in env.m4 file.
 Other is to use _set_var macros inside of gdt files.

-Please be aware that _set_var is same with m4's macro definition syntax.
-Which means you can nest other macros inside a _set_var macro.
+Please be aware that "_set_var"'s syntax is same with m4's macro definition syntax.
+Which means you can nest other macros inside a _set_var macro too.

 ```
 <!-- Arg order is "Varaible name" followed by "substituted text" -->